 Plaintiff is a disabled veteran who sought treatment at the Dwight D. Eisenhower VA Medical Center ("VA") located in Leavenworth, Kansas.
-Wisner treated plaintiff and provided medical care for plaintiff's knee injury between 2013 and 2014.
-Wisner was a physician's assistant ("PA") for the VA, but was referred to as "Dr. Wisner."
+Wisner provided medical care for plaintiff.
+Wisner was a physician's assistant ("PA") for the VA, but represented himself to plaintiff as a medical doctor.